 The local population across Ryde is almost 50:50 male and female.
-On census day in 2016, 331 people who rode to work were all men.
+On census day in 2021, 127 out of 153 people who rode to work were men.
 This suggests that our streets and roads are not attractive to ride for 50 percent of the population.